UltimatChamp/CustomItemTextures/README.md

 }

 dependencies {
-    ..
+    ...
-    // Add the base CIT Resewn API to the project modCompileOnly "maven.modrinth:cit-resewn:1.1.2+1.19.2"
+    // Add the base CIT API to the project modCompileOnly "maven.modrinth:cit:1.0.0+1.20.4"
     // Add Defaults to the project
-    modCompileOnly "maven.modrinth:cit-resewn-defaults:1.1.2+1.19.2"
+    modCompileOnly "maven.modrinth:cit-resewn-defaults:1.1.3+1.20"
 }
 ```

 API usage documentation will be available soon over at [the docs](https://citresewn.shcm.io/mods/mod_api/).

-For example usage of the CIT Resewn API, take a look at how Defaults does it.
+For example usage of the CIT API, take a look at how Defaults does it.

 ## Contributing